graphprotocol/indexer-rs/README.md

 - switching from actix-web to `axum` for the service server
 - App profiling should utilize `perf`, flamegraphs or cpu profilers, and benches to track and collect performance data.
 The typescript implementation uses `gcloud-profile`
 - Consider replacing and adding parts from TAP manager
+- `postgres` database connection required to indexer management server database, shared with the indexer agent
+- No migration in indexer service as it might introduce conflicts to the database; indexer agent is solely responsible for database management.

 > Don't know if receipt validation is actually correct, need testing